Perfect points of abelian varieties: On the injectivity of the etale Abel-Jacobi map

 and

 be the extensions associated to $\AJ_p(x)$ and $AJ^{\et}_p(x)$ respectively.
-Assume from now on that $AJ^{\et}_p(x)=0$, i.e. that (\ref{exact sequence che uso dappertutto etale}) splits.
-Let $X$ be an affine smooth geometrically connected $k$-variety with function field $K$.
-Replacing $X$ with a dense open subset, we can assume that $A$ extends to an abelian scheme $\mathcal A\rightarrow X$ with constant newton polygon and that, since $A(K)$ is finitely generated, the natural map $\mathcal A(X)_{\Z_p}\rightarrow A(K)_{\Z_p}$ is an isomorphism.
-In particular, $x$ extends to a non-torsion element $\mathfrak t\in \mathcal A(X)_{\Z_p}$.
+Since $AJ^{\et}_p(x)=0$, the exact sequence (\ref{exact sequence che uso dappertutto etale}) splits.
+Replacing $k$ with a finite field extension, we can assume that $k$ is algebraically closed in $K$ and take an affine smooth geometrically connected $k$-variety $X$ with function field $K$.
+Replacing $X$ with a dense open subset, we can assume that $A$ extends to an abelian scheme $\mathcal A\rightarrow X$ with constant Newton polygon and that, since $A(K)$ is finitely generated, the natural map $\mathcal A(X)\otimes \Z_p\rightarrow A(K)\otimes \Z_p$ is an isomorphism.
+In particular, $x$ extends to a non-torsion element $\mathfrak t\in \mathcal A(X)\otimes \Z_p$.
 By \cite{dejongcrystallineviaformal}, the natural functor

 is fully faithful, so that our assumption is equivalent to the fact that the sequence